Adidas Court Adapt

 Colorways determine whether these Adidas Court Adapt shoes belong to the men’s category or the women’s.
 Versions like the Ice Mint and True Pink most likely belong to the ladies while darker and more muted tones like Core Black and Raw Khaki are for the gents.

 With a silhouette almost closely resembling those of the Adidas Deerupt Runners, these Court Adapt versions are dialed down in terms of accents on its exterior surface.
 The only embellishments seen on its upper are the fused Three Stripes brandings on both sides and a heel tab that would pay a nod to those elements found at the back of the Adidas Stans Smiths.
-Also, these patched positioned in between the collar and the sole are embossed giving more dimension to the overall feel of the sneaker.
+Also, these patches positioned in between the collar and the sole are embossed giving more dimension to the overall feel of the sneaker.

 Adidas Court Adapt History